tytydraco/yessleep/out/I_make_erotic_content_and_one_of_my_clients_has_creeped_me_out.md

 “Back when I was an entitled creep ((you're still one, you gross client,)) I made a deal with someone who promised I'd have all my kinks fulfilled no matter what.
 I hope they don't end up harming you.
 They need to stop harming people.
 I'm sorry.
 If they meet you, you'll probably believe you're delusional.
 You aren't.”

 Well, this is something… isn't it?
 At least most of my clients aren't like this.
 Well, most of them aren't entitled.
 99.99% of them have never pulled a stunt like this out of entitlement... or for any reason at all before.
 There is no way this is common.
+What am I even supposed to do?